11 Active Studies

 Von Willebrand disease is the most common inherited bleeding disorder, caused by deficiency or dysfunction of von Willebrand factor, a protein needed for blood clotting.
 Most cases are mild with excessive bleeding during surgery or dental work.
 Treatment includes desmopressin and von Willebrand factor concentrates.

 Clinical trials are advancing new treatments for von willebrand disease.
-Currently, 3 studies are recruiting a combined 171 participants across the United States.
-Research is being conducted by 3 organizations including Vega Therapeutics, Inc, Baxalta now part of Shire, Takeda.
+Currently, 11 studies are recruiting a combined 1,185 participants across the United States.
+Research is being conducted by 9 organizations including VWD Connect Foundation, Hemab ApS, Vega Therapeutics, Inc and 6 others.

 2026 Von Willebrand Disease Research Landscape

-Research is being led by 3 different organizations, including Vega Therapeutics, Inc, Baxalta now part of Shire, Takeda.
+Research is being led by 9 different organizations, including VWD Connect Foundation, Hemab ApS, Vega Therapeutics, Inc, University of Washington, Hoffmann-La Roche, and 4 others.

 Featured Von Willebrand Disease Studies